makarevichy/100-days-of-code/log.md

 **Thoughts**
 - Today I worked with the download function, the unzip function.
-- I was able to work with the text with the help of stringi package, where I did a difficult work with regex.
+- I was able to work with the text with the help of stringr package, where I did a difficult work with regex.

 ### Day 21: June 9, Saturday.